Skip to main content

 SVR Exceeding Bandwidth Limit

-The SVR Exceeding Bandwidth Limit trouble condition occurs when an SVR/CSVR exceeds its bitrate limit.
-The bitrate limit is the maximum aggregate recording data an SVR/CSVR can process, and exceeding this limit could cause gaps or interruptions during recordings.
+The SVR Exceeding Bandwidth Limit trouble condition occurs when the combined bitrate of all active local recording rules for the Stream Video Recorder (SVR or CSVR) exceeds its bandwidth limit.
+The bandwidth limit is the maximum amount of total recorded video an SVR can process at any given time, and exceeding this limit could cause gaps or interruptions during recordings.

 How to resolve